fxamacker/cbor/README.md

 * CanonicalEncOptions() -- [Canonical CBOR (RFC 7049)](https://tools.ietf.org/html/rfc7049#section-3.9).
 * CTAP2EncOptions() -- [CTAP2 Canonical CBOR](https://fidoalliance.org/specs/fido-v2.0-id-20180227/fido-client-to-authenticator-protocol-v2.0-id-20180227.html#ctap2-canonical-cbor-encoding-form).
-* CoreDetEncOptions() -- Core Deterministic Encoding (floats use [IEEE 754 binary16](https://en.wikipedia.org/wiki/Half-precision_floating-point_format) if value is preserved).
 * PreferredUnsortedEncOptions() -- Preferred Serialization (unsorted, shortest integer and floating-point forms that preserve values, NaN values encoded as 0xf97e00).

-__Encoder's SortMode__ has 3 options (and 3 aliases):
+* CoreDetEncOptions() -- Bytewise lexicographic sort order for map keys, plus options from PreferredUnsortedEncOptions()

+__EncOptions.Sort__:

-* SortNone: no sorting.
+* SortNone: no sorting for map keys.
 * SortLengthFirst: length-first map key ordering.
-* SortBytewiseLexical: bytewise lexicographic ordering.
+* SortBytewiseLexical: bytewise lexicographic map key ordering.
-* SortCanonical [(RFC 7049 Section 3.9)](https://tools.ietf.org/html/rfc7049#section-3.9): same as SortLengthFirst.
+* SortCanonical: same as SortLengthFirst [(RFC 7049 Section 3.9)](https://tools.ietf.org/html/rfc7049#section-3.9)
-* SortCTAP2Canonical [(CTAP2 Canonical CBOR)](https://fidoalliance.org/specs/fido-v2.0-id-20180227/fido-client-to-authenticator-protocol-v2.0-id-20180227.html#ctap2-canonical-cbor-encoding-form): same as SortBytewiseLexical.
+* SortCTAP2Canonical: same as SortBytewiseLexical  [(CTAP2 Canonical CBOR)](https://fidoalliance.org/specs/fido-v2.0-id-20180227/fido-client-to-authenticator-protocol-v2.0-id-20180227.html#ctap2-canonical-cbor-encoding-form).
 * SortCoreDeterministic: same as SortBytewiseLexical.

 Encoder has 3 types of options for floating-point data: ShortestFloatMode, InfConvertMode, and NaNConvertMode.

-__Encoder's ShortestFloatMode__ can be:
+__EncOptions.ShortestFloat__:

 * ShortestFloatNone: no conversion.
 * ShortestFloat16: uses float16 ([IEEE 754 binary16](https://en.wikipedia.org/wiki/Half-precision_floating-point_format)) as the shortest form that preserves value.

-With ShortestFloat16, each encoded float can be float64, float32 or float16 -- whichever is the smallest size that preserves original value.

-__Encoder's InfConvertMode__ overrides ShortestFloatMode for infinity values and can be:
+With ShortestFloat16, each floating-point value (including subnormals) can encode float64 -> float32 -> float16 when values can round-trip.
+Conversions for infinity and NaN use InfConvert and NaNConvert settings.

+__EncOptions.InfConvert__:

 * InfConvertNone: don't convert +- infinity to other representations -- used by CTAP2 Canonical CBOR
 * InfConvertFloat16: convert +- infinity to float16 since they always preserve value (recommended)

-__Encoder's NaNConvertMode__ overrides ShortestFloatMode for NaN values and can be:
+__EncOptions.NaNConvert__:

 * NaNConvertNone: don't convert NaN to other representations -- used by CTAP2 Canonical CBOR.
 * NaNConvert7e00: encode to 0xf97e00 (CBOR float16 = 0x7e00) -- used by RFC 7049 Canonical CBOR.
 * NaNConvertQuiet: force quiet bit = 1 and use shortest form that preserves NaN payload.
-* NaNConvertPreserveSignal: convert to smallest form that preserves value (quit bit unmodified and NaN payload preserved) -- described in RFC 7049bis Draft 12 when protocols don't want predifined value such as 0x7e00.
+* NaNConvertPreserveSignal: convert to smallest form that preserves value (quit bit unmodified and NaN payload preserved).

 Float16 conversions use [x448/float16](https://github.com/x448/float16) maintained by the same team as this library.
 All 4+ billion possible conversions are verified to be correct in that library.

-Decoder checks for all required well-formedness errors described in the latest RFC 7049bis, including all "subkinds" of syntax errors and too little data.
+Decoder checks for all required well-formedness errors, including all "subkinds" of syntax errors and too little data.

 After well-formedness is verified, basic validity errors are handled as follows: